spwhite1337/website/README.md

         <img src="docs/outputs/DNS_records.JPG" alt="DNS Records" width=256>

-    - Can take a little as minutes to work, but takes days to cover the globe.
+    - Can take as little as minutes to work, but takes days to cover the globe.

 - Update hard-coded domain name in the `nginx` folder and `letsencrypt` folder of this repo.
+The rest of the docs assume `scottpwhite.com`.
     - `nginx.conf`
     - `letsencrypt-staging.sh`
     - `letsencrypt-prod.sh` (Also change the email in this script)